frecar/frecar.no/_posts/2014-01-03-infinite-lists-python.md

 ---

 If you don't know how large list you need, but don't want to create one giant list for the task, you can make use of generators.
-You can easily create a generator for a infite list.
+You can easily create a generator for a infinite list.

-This example will generate an infite list for you.
+This example will generate an infinite list for you.

 {% highlight py %}